 Many weekdays in April, May and October are available for 1 day just check the availability calendar.

 Specific Special One Night Wonders:

-Tuesday July 26th: Forbes Cupola Suite (2 story King Guestroom)
+Sunday October 9th: Forbes Cupola Suite (2 Story King Guestroom)

 Thursday October 13th: Nye (Queen Guestroom)

 Thursday October 13th: Canopy (King Guestroom)